-Several years ago, when our elderly parents had moved to rest homes, we began the daunting task of sorting out the house and readying it for sale.
+Several years ago, when our elderly parents had moved to rest homes, we began the daunting task of sorting out their house and readying it for sale.
 Someone found Edward Bear snoozing at the back of a wardrobe.
-We brought him up north, where he lived quietly for a couple of years on a shelf at my sister’s house.
+We brought him up north, where he lived quietly for a couple more years on a shelf at my sister’s house.

-Several months ago, Mum spied Edward Bear and asked to take him to the rest home with her.
+A few months ago, Mum spied Edward Bear during a visit and asked to take him back to the rest home with her.